How the Affordable Care Act Has Impacted Nursing

 - Because health care is moving away from hospitals to outpatient care in the community, nurses have more workplaces to choose from.
 In community health centers alone, more than 4,500 nursing positions have been added nationwide since the ACA began.
 Nurses specializing in home care, care management, case management and community health care are in high demand.

-For nurses looking to advance their training in these and other areas, the ACA helps cover training costs.
+For nurses looking to advance their training in these and other areas, the Affordable Care Act helps cover training costs.